jbhopkins/bioxtasraw/docs/source/tutorial/s3_mwstd.rst

     *   *Tip:* :ref:`Section 1 Part 1 <s1p1>` of this tutorial document teaches you how to do this.

 #.
 Select the subtracted profile by clicking on it.
 In the information panel, set the concentration
-    in the Conc box to 4.14 (this is concentration in mg/ml).
+    to 4.14 (this is concentration in mg/ml).

+    *   *Tip:* You will have to scroll down to the bottom of the Information panel to find the Concentration.

     |config_mwstd1_png|